 Driving with propane on can add to the danger if the RV is involved in an accident or have a fire.
-Most refrigerators will keep food cold or frozen for eight hours without running while traveling.
+Most refrigerators keep food cold or frozen for eight hours without running while traveling.
 Shut the propane off at the tank.

 If an RV is stored, the flue should be checked before starting the refrigerator on propane.
-Birds and inspects can build nests and clog the flue, causing a fire or excess carbon monoxide to enter the RV.
+Birds and insects can build nests and clog the flue, causing a fire or excess carbon monoxide to enter the RV.

 Batteries produce explosive gasses.
 Flames, cigarettes, and sparks should be kept away from them.
 The battery compartment should be properly vented.
 Vent caps should be kept tight and level.
 Batteries should be checked monthly.
 Swollen batteries should be replaced immediately.
 Extreme care should be taken when handling batteries — they can explode.

 Gasoline and propane can pose an immediate, explosive danger.
 Though diesel fuel is less volatile, it dissipates more slowly, so it remains a danger longer.
 Any leaks or spills should be dealt with immediately.
-All fuels should be used in adequately vented areas.
+All fuels should be used in adequately ventilated areas.

 Even if the flame in a galley stove goes out, gas continues to flow and could result in an explosion.
 A stove should never be left unattended or used to heat an RV.
 Open propane flames release high levels of carbon monoxide.

 In a compact galley, all combustibles — from paper towels to curtains — are apt to be closer to the stove.
-Greater caution should be observed in an RV then at home.
+Greater caution should be observed in an RV than at home.
 A box of baking soda — the ingredient in powder extinguishers — can be used in lieu of a fire extinguisher for minor galley flare-ups.

 A plan of action should be developed before a fire occurs.